DEVIAS: Learning Disentangled Video Representations of Action and Scene: Experimental Results

-In \tabref{k400_main}, we present the experimental results on the Kinetics-400 dataset, where DEVIAS shows a $5.4$ points improvement in harmonic mean over the second-best method.
+\textbf{Kinetics-400 results.} In \tabref{k400_main}, we present the experimental results on the Kinetics-400 dataset, where DEVIAS shows a $1.6$ points improvement in H.M. over the second-best method.
 The overall trend among methods remains similar to the trend we observe in the UCF-101 dataset.